 To avoid misjudging workloads, you can:

 Creative people thrive on pursuing their interests, experimenting, and expanding their skills.
-If you can support their growth and development, you’ll have a happier (and highly skilled) team.
+If you can support the growth and development of your creative employees, you’ll have a happier (and highly skilled) team.

 Jason Fisher, Co-Founder and Global Studio Director of Flight Story, a marketing and communications company, ensures that his team members keep growing by encouraging them to pursue work-related curiosities.